This chapter has been published in the book

 When Euthydemus became more tolerant of his conversation and attentive,

 Socrates decided to go see him alone.
-Finding him in the saddler's

 shop one day, Socrates asked him about his collection of books.

-Socrates was pleased that he was pursuing wisdom, and asked him
+Socrates was pleased that he was pursuing wisdom and asked him

 what type of goodness he was looking for in these books.
-Was it

 the skill of a physician, architect, mathematician, astronomer,